johndpope/CryptoCurrencyTrader/README.md

 ![Alt text](ML_Flowchart.png?raw=true "Optional Title")

 ## Validation
-In order to estimate the amount of overfitting, a series of offset hyperparameter fittings are performed
+In order to estimate the amount of overfitting, a series of offset hyperparameter fittings are performed.
+If the trading strategy is not overfit, fitting should be approximately consistent across at all offsets in terms of profit fraction and fitting error.